 Instead of re-running full background checks annually or every few years, continuous monitoring:

-Continuous monitoring is commonly used in:
+Continuous background checks are commonly used in:

 Criminal monitoring programs rely on real-time or near-real-time data sources.
+Some platforms, such as Chex365, offer automated continuous monitoring capabilities that track post-hire criminal activity in near real time.

 Once a background check is complete, it does not update automatically.
 If an employee or volunteer is arrested six months later, the organization will not know unless: